Itech lithium battery problems; a long term review

 We spent the afternoon fault finding Itech Batteries that weren’t playing the game

-We dug into it, and as soon as you’d turn the water pump on, there was a distinct clicking from his electrical control panel (low voltage cut out device), and everything would go off, and then come back on a split second later.
 After that, the solar regulator was showing it was on, but no charge going into the batteries, and it didn’t take long for me to wonder if the BMS in the battery (or both) had shut down, and weren’t allowing any power to be released from the batteries themselves.

-I jumped on the iTech website to confirm the recommended advice for resetting an iTech battery that’s gone into safe mode, and it mentions a number of different ways you can go about it.
 All of them require you to disconnect all inputs and outputs from the battery before you proceed, and we mucked around with the batteries for some time.
 Connected together, we were getting all sorts of strange voltage readings on the multimeter, and when you separated them they became better.

 We tried resetting the batteries with the AC charger in the van to no avail, and eventually got them going using his car, but the problems didn’t go away.